codevogel/peck/README.md

 peck --record --format webm --filter "fps=30,scale=1280:-1:flags=lanczos"
 ```

-Record and convert using a custom ffmpeg filter.
+Record and convert the file to a `webm` using a custom `ffmpeg` filter.

 ## Command-line Options